aakashgangji/covergenie/README.md

 # CoverGenie

 CoverGenie is a Chrome extension that automatically generates personalized cover letters using AI.
-It extracts job descriptions from LinkedIn and generates tailored cover letters using Ollama's Mistral model.
+It extracts job descriptions from LinkedIn and generates tailored cover letters using Groq's Llama model.

 ## Features